 One of these ways is utilizing a balance-transfer card.
 If you’ve been saddled with credit card debt during your spell of unemployment, this option can provide you with some relief.
 Balance-transfer cards help you consolidate your credit card debt into one monthly payment, many of which offer a low introductory Annual Purchase Rate (APR).

 Even then, there’s some fine print to be aware of.
-Many credit card issuers have started to pull back on more generous benefits in the face of economic distress, and if your credit score is low, you might not always qualify for these offers.
 Transferring your balance typically also comes with a fee, sometimes anywhere between 3-5 percent.
 Compare how much you’d save in interest with those upfront costs to determine whether it’s the right situation for you.

 4. Try to sock away as much money as you can

-When you trim those expenses, put those extra funds in a savings account with easy-to-access provisions.
+When you trim those expenses, put those extra funds in a savings account that’s easy to access.
 Shop around for the best accounts on the market for your financial situation.
-Even though the Federal Reserve has slashed rates to zero, many non-traditional, online savings accounts offer rates higher than brick-and-mortar banks.
+Even though interest rates are sitting near historical lows, many non-traditional, online high-yield savings accounts offer rates higher than brick-and-mortar banks.

 If you’re keeping this money separate from where you normally transact, it will be less tempting to spend.
 Meanwhile, with a savings account, your money will keep growing.

-“If we’re in that situation where, three months down the line, we’re going to lose our benefits, and we don’t think we’re going to be employed at that point, it pays to not wait,” Simonson says.
+“If we’re in that situation where we’re going to lose our benefits, and we don’t think we’re going to be employed at that point, it pays to not wait,” Simonson says.
 “Now is the time to figure out — $50 a month, $200 — that you could cut out of your budget to help pad your cash reserves.”

 5. Call lenders, servicers where you regularly have a bill